 With that said, it's important to note that the best school you can attend is the school that's the best fit for you.
-Perhaps you're interested in schools with strong Romance-language departments, core curricula, or generous financial aid programs.
+Perhaps you're interested in schools with strong Romance-language departments, flexible core curricula, or generous financial aid programs.
 The reality is, not all of the schools listed above will meet every student's criteria.

 What's most important to your success in college and beyond is that you find an institution that is able to support and foster your interests, passions, and future career path.
 You wouldn't list a school renowned for its engineering program as your top choice, for instance, if you wanted to major in comparative literature!